 Qualifying exam questions should be approved by the Director of Graduate Studies before they are sent to the student.
-Exams are primarily evaluated by the student's advisory committee but the consent of the Director of Graduate Studies or Graduate Committee will be necessary in order to report the exam as "Fail", "Pass", or "Pass with distinction".
+Exams are primarily evaluated by the student's advisory committee, but the consent of the Director of Graduate Studies will be necessary in order to report the exam as "Fail", "Pass", or "Pass with Distinction".
 (Department Policy 3/23/2010; 9/28/2015)

-At minimum, exam responses should be well written and well referenced with a total of at least 20 typed, double-spaced pages (excluding bibliography) for each qualifying exam question (1" margins, and 12 pt. font).
+At a minimum, the exam response should be well written and well referenced with a total of at least 20 typed, double-spaced pages (excluding bibliography) for each qualifying exam question (1" margins, and 12 pt. font).

-The student will be given 10 days to produce a written response to two qualifying exam questions.
+The student will be given 10-days to produce a written response to two qualifying exam questions.
 Each student is expected to work independently.
-The exam will be released from and uploaded to Brightspace with a start time and due time of 9:00 am eastern.
+The exam will be released from and uploaded to Brightspace with a start time and due time of 9:00 am Eastern.
 The written exam will be reviewed by the advisory committee and the Director of Graduate Studies and followed by an oral defense with the committee only.
 The recommended length of time between the submission of written responses for the qualifying exam and the oral exam is two weeks, with a maximum length of time between both of one month.
 (Department Policy 4/19/2019) The student's major professor and committee will submit a completed Report of the Qualifying Exam (Appendix J) to the graduate program, which includes individual committee members' specific feedback and comments directly to the student.
 Major professors are expected to report on the student's performance on the exam at the annual student progress review.
 (Department Policy 4/29/2009)

-For students in the MS program, the qualifying exam is valid for three years, after which a student would need to have an assessment from the Director of Graduate Studies in order to determine if progress is adequate and whether retake is allowed.
+For students in the MS program, the qualifying exam is valid for three years, after which a student would need to have an assessment from the Director of Graduate Studies in order to determine if progress is adequate and whether a retake is allowed.
 (Department Policy 9/17/2018)

 In the event a student substantially changes their research focus, they need to retake their qualifying exam.
-Major professors will need to be aware of any changes to the student's research topic, and the Director of Graduate Studies will make the determination as to whether a research topic is substantially different.
+Major professors will need to be aware of any changes to the student's research topic, and the

+Director of Graduate Studies will make the determination as to whether a research topic is substantially different.
 (Department Policy 4/19/2019)

-4.5 MS Thesis and Non-Thesis Program Options
+MS Thesis and Non-Thesis Program Options

-MS Students may choose to complete either a MS Thesis or Non-Thesis program by satisfying one of the following options:
+MS Students may choose to complete either a MS Thesis or Non-Thesis program by satisfying one of the following options.
+In addition, as outlined below, there is also a multimodal option for either the Thesis or Non-Thesis options.

-- 1. MS Thesis - 2.
-MS Non-Thesis, of which there are two Non-Thesis options: - a.
-Non-Thesis Option A: "applied and practicing anthropology option" - b.
+- 1. MS Thesis or - 2.
+Non-Thesis MS Option.
+There are two Non-Thesis options: - a.
+Non-Thesis Option A: "applied and practicing anthropology option" or - b.
 Non-Thesis Option B: "doctoral pre-proposal option research project"